 The entire onboarding process for the employee can often be completed in as little as two weeks.

-Partner with Safeguard Global as your employer of record and PEO in Canada
+Partner with Safeguard Global as your Canada employer of record and PEO

 With over a decade of service, we are the longest-serving employer of record and PEO provider in the international market.
 Organizations around the world rely on Global Employment Outsourcing (GEO) to expand and hire in over 179 countries around the world, quickly and compliantly.

 We’ve seen just about every global employment circumstance imaginable—and with our extensive knowledge of local law and culture, we know what it takes to get employment right in Canada.
 We provide written contracts in the local language, salaries in the local currency and HR support in your employees’ time zone.